-Oh dear!
+Oh, dear!
 Not yet had the time to tell all my dives in Amed, that already, I attack those of Nusa Lembongan.
-And no half measure: I take you directly to Manta Point! ! !
+And no half measures: I take you directly to Manta Point!

-First splash this morning, early, in a water...
-COLD!!!!
-Here, terrible thermoclines turn divers into small ice cubes.
+First splash this morning, early in the morning, in cold water... !!!!
+Here, terrible thermoclines turn divers into little ice cubes.

-Finally, I exaggerate a little, I must be the only one out of the water with purple lips.
-I left my fine combi in my bag and borrowed a combi from the center World Diving, thicker than mine.
-But it is a bit wide (it is yet XS) and lets flow of cold water.
-I think I'll put another shorti under it.
+Well, I'm exaggerating a bit, I must be the only one to get out of the water with purple lips.
+I left my too thin suit in my bag and borrowed a suit from the center World DivingIt's thicker than mine.
+But it's a bit wide (it's a XS) and lets cold water flow through.
+I think I'll put another shorti underneath.
 Brrr.
 Here, the water goes down to 20°C...

-But... it's worth getting up at dawn to immerse yourself in cold water in neoprene wetsuit, not even at its size.
-In Manta Point, a well-known site, south of Nusa Penida, the neighboring island of Lembongan, manta rays were there.
+But... it's worth getting up at dawn to immerse yourself in cold water in a neoprene suit, not even your size.
+At Manta Point, an aptly named site, south of Nusa Penida, the neighboring island of Lembongan, the manta rays were there.

-Despite a rotten sight (thermoclines + plankton), we saw them.
-Mantas so graceful, that seem to fly more than swim, with their slow but powerful flapping of wings, uh ... fins.
+In spite of a bad view (thermoclines + plankton), we saw them.
+The mantas so graceful, which seem to fly more than swim, with their slow but powerful flapping of wings, er... fins.

-Still, I'm not very optimistic at the start of diving.
-We spend the first quarter of an hour in icy water, to turn around rocks without much life, and still nothing...
-After about twenty minutes, we zap on another rock, and the first "ding-ding Dive-masters knocking on their bottles make us turn our heads.
+However, I am not very optimistic at the beginning of the dive.
+We spend the first quarter of hour in a freezing water, to turn around rocks without too much life, and still nothing...
+At the end of about twenty minutes, we zap on another rock, and the first "ding-ding" of the dive-masters knocking on their tank make us turn the head.

-But it's a real suspense, because of the lack of visibility.
-We scan the bluish fog while we can, watching the black triangle of a fin, an elongated profile...
+But it is a real suspense, because of the lack of visibility.
+We scan the bluish fog as long as we can, watching for the black triangle of a fin, an elongated profile...
 And I must say that we completely forget the cold when a new manta appears.
-The heart suddenly beats faster, we find the energy to palmer, to approach, a little closer!
+The heart beats suddenly faster, we find the energy to swim, to get closer, a little bit closer!

-It is always at the last moment that we see them arise, at shallow depth, most often in less than 10 meters.
-Super show, which leaves me delighted.
+It is always at the last moment that we see them appearing, at low depth, most of the time in less than 10 meters.
+Superb spectacle, which leaves me enchanted.

 We are less fortunate Crystal Bay, a pretty white sand cove with coconut palms, still in Penida, supposed to house molas-molas, the famous moonfish.